ghinda/ghinda.github.com/_posts/2015-11-20-css-ripple-material-design.md

 We can't trigger the animation on `:active` because that would cause the animation to abruptly end when we stop clicking.

 Setting the animation with the `:not(:active)` selector helps with triggering it again after the button was clicked, when the `:active` pseudo-class no longer matches.
-This also causes the animation to re-play when clicking the button again.
+This also makes the animation re-play when clicking the button again.

 Since the `:not(:active)` selector matches from the start, the animation runs once when the page loads, without any user input.